aldomozhirov/money-transfer/README.md

 ### Constraints
 - Transaction amount should be positive
+- Transaction cannot be reverted if ether source or target Account have been deleted
 - User cannot be deleted if there are related accounts with this User

 ### Http Status